Zequez/logseq-vault/pages/Deep Longing to Permaculture My Rented Home.md

 - How can I possibly see this as normal?
 - Is it possible to be happy about giving a pile of money to someone else for no reason?
 	- Yes.
 My body says yes.
 - I'm so afraid to lose my home that I don't quite dare to embrace it.
-It's
+	- Walls that can be painted
+	- Gardens that can be mindfully tended
+	-